tests-always-included/metalsmith-ancestry/README.md

         // Up in the hierarchy.
         parent: { ... },         // Parent of this file object. **

-        // Navigating member files of this folder.
+        // Navigating adjacent folders sharing the same parent.
-        members: [ ... ],        // All file objects in the same folder.
+        members: [ ... ],        // All file objects in the same parent folder.
         firstMember: { ... },    // The first member (same as .members[0]).
         lastMember: { ... },     // The last member.
         nextMember: { ... },     // The next member in the list.
         prevMember: { ... },     // The previous member in the list.

-        // Jumping to other folders at the same level.
+        // Jumping to other files within the same folder.
         siblings: [ ... ],       // One file object per folder. **
         firstSibling: { ... },   // The first sibling (same as .siblings[0]).
         lastSibling: { ... },    // The last sibling.